jsdclxvi/Reforestation/README.md

-## What do you call a dictionary on drugs?
-High definition.
+## Why did the m&m go to school?
+Because it wanted to be a Smartie!